PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 - [Michele L. Sullivan - Asking for help is a strength, not a weakness](https://www.ted.com/talks/michele_l_sullivan_asking_for_help_is_a_strength_not_a_weakness)  [11:55]
 - [Laura Vanderkam - How to gain control of your free time](https://www.ted.com/talks/laura_vanderkam_how_to_gain_control_of_your_free_time) [11:54]

 - [Adam Grant - The surprising habits of original thinkers](https://www.ted.com/talks/adam_grant_the_surprising_habits_of_original_thinkers)  [15:25]
+Takeaway: Originals are slow getting to the party.
+Procrastination is not good for productivity, but great for creativity.
+Originals feel doubt and fear but manage it differently.
+Self doubt is paralysing, but idea doubt it energising.
+Originals have lots of bad ideas - they fail the most, as they also try the most.

 - [Shawn Achor - The happy secret to better work](https://www.ted.com/talks/shawn_achor_the_happy_secret_to_better_work)  [12:20]
 - [Mihaly Csikszentmihalyi - Flow, the secret to happiness](https://www.ted.com/talks/mihaly_csikszentmihalyi_on_flow) [18:55]
 - [Jason Fried - Why work doesn't happen at work](https://www.ted.com/talks/jason_fried_why_work_doesn_t_happen_at_work) [15:21]